trembon/PoGoSlackBot/README.md

       "Password": "superSecretPassword1!", - account password
-      "ProcessNearbyPokemon": true, - if notification about nearby pokemon should be sent to slack "ProcessGyms": true, - if notification about gyms should be sent to slack "SlackWebHookURL": "https://hooks.slack.com/services/[randomletts]", - the slack webhook url to send messages to "SlackChannel": "#pokemongo", - name of the slack channel "SlackBotName": "Pokemon GO Scanner", - name of the bot in slack "WalkingPoints": [ - walking points, will run in a loop like 1,2,3,1,2,3 {
+      "ProcessNearbyPokemon": true, - if notification about nearby pokemon should be sent to slack "ProcessGyms": true, - if notification about gyms should be sent to slack "IgnoreGymUnderAttack": true, - ignores the "Gym Under Attack" messages, while still getting messages about a gym changes owner
+      "SlackWebHookURL": "https://hooks.slack.com/services/[randomletts]", - the slack webhook url to send messages to "SlackChannel": "#pokemongo", - name of the slack channel "SlackBotName": "Pokemon GO Scanner", - name of the bot in slack "HomePosition": { - Your home position (or office?) to get the distance to the spawned pokemons "Latitude": 40.766844,
+		"Longitude": -73.979166
+      },
+      "WalkingPoints": [ - walking points, will run in a loop like 1,2,3,1,2,3 {
           "Latitude": 40.766844,